Tech is Changing Real Estate Efficiency! 8 Life Hack Apps...

 It’s a great app, easy to use, and also available on Google Play.

 If you’ve read my “Day in the Life” blog post a couple of weeks ago, I’ve mentioned that lunch fulfills two functions: it satisfies my cravings and it also helps me get some work done.
 OpenTable helps me find the best restaurants for lunch and other business meetings, depending on the matter to be discussed and other factors.
-If it’s a simple team lunch I can easily located a casual eatery offering good food.
+If it’s a simple team lunch I can easily locate a casual eatery offering good food.
 If it’s a meeting with a big client, OpenTable helps me locate a restaurant that will help me seal the deal.

 You can also download OpenTable for your Android device.